ARTICLES

 A Short History of Decorum

-The origin of the brand Decorum lies around 25 years back in history.
-Back in 1995, it was a challenge for growers to sell their best plants for a better price than the normal quality.
-There was one pioneer who thought it was possible to better market his products, he was the founder of what Decorum is today.
+The origin of the brand Decorum began around 25 years ago.
+Back in 1995, it was a challenge for growers to sell their best plants with the highest quality for a better price.
+There was one pioneer who thought it was possible to better market his products, becoming the founder of what Decorum is today.

 Not All Plants from the Same Grower Have the Same Quality

-Understand that when growing plants, even the best growers do not grow everything they produce in the same quality.
-Of course, you have always a good average quality when you grow professionally, but there are always some plants that are even better than your average good quality.
-When begonia grower Peter ten Have, the founder of Decorum, was thinking about how to better market this part of his production, which consists of about 20 to 30% of his production, he came up with a great idea.
+Understand that when growing plants, even the best growers are unable to produce the same quality.
+Of course, you always have a certain high standard of quality when you grow professionally, but there are always some plants that are even better.
+When begonia grower Peter ten Have, the founder of Decorum, was thinking about how to improve this part of his production, which consists of about 20 to 30% of his plants, he came up with a great idea.

 Peter ten Have in the early days of Decorum